null-talisman/lunch_and_learn_2/README.md

 	* Ansible playbook execution is pretty flaky; if it fails, just run the playbook `ansible playbook k3s_bootstrap.yaml -i inventory.txt -u ubuntu`
 2. `teardown.sh` destroys the cluster

+After running the boostrap script, you should be able to interact with your cluster via `kubectl`